ToddBradley/terranborderlands/rules/conversion.md

 # Other Notes for My Players

-Here is a list of other things to point out to my gaming group in converting from *Cepheus Engine* to *Cepheus Deluxe*.

-### Collaboration

-The CD *Collaboration* rule (p.
-11) replaces the CE *Aiding Another* rule.

-> In some cases, characters may work together on a task throw.
-The character with the highest combined skill and characteristic DMs make the main skill throw.
-Any assistant can make a skill throw at the same difficulty as well; if they succeed, add DM+1 to the primary character’s throw; if they fail, the primary character suffers no penalty.
-There can only be one assistant to the main skill throw.
-However, the Referee is encouraged to allow other characters to assist the assistant.
-Each throw has the same difficulty as the original skill throw.
-Note that characters who are assisting in the throw do not necessarily have to use the same skill.
-If the player and Referee agree, a related skill task throw can assist.
-For example, a ship’s engineer might throw Engineering to assist the Pilot’s skill throw.
-Teamwork!

-### Hero Points

-We'll use the optional Individual Hero Points rule in the Terran Borderlands campaign.
-See p.
-12 for the Hero Points rules.

-You'll get two individual Hero Points at the start of each session; use 'em or lose 'em.
-But we won't use group Hero Points.

 ### Experience Points

 Unlike *Cepheus Engine*, *Cepheus Deluxe* has an experience point (XP) system.
 In *Cepheus Deluxe*, you learn new skills (and languages and Traits) by spending XP for them.